I recently received an email from a reader telling me that there was a problem.

 command had been retired and moved to the graveyard of commands that we used a lot but, for some inexplicable reason, had to die a cruel death because some code maintainers decided it was time.

-In Nov 2024, the Raspberry Pi Foundation announced the move to a new windowing technology called Wayland and the compositor called labwc.
+In Nov 2024, the Raspberry Pi Foundation announced the move to a new windowing technology called Wayland and a compositor called labwc.

-This again changed all the commands but at least it is working now again.
+This changed all the commands, but at least it is working now.

 A new hope